SCSI connector: Interoperability

-Similarly, connecting a (slow) SE single-ended device onto a (fast) LVD SCSI chain will cause the HBA to sync down to the lowest speed.
+Similarly, connecting a single-ended device (SE) onto a LVD SCSI chain will cause the bus to fall back to single-ended mode, removing the ability to run faster than Ultra speed (20 MHz) and possibly causing an unstable bus for exceeding SE limits.

 While interconnectivity of a number of devices may look straightforward, there are many pitfalls, and with older SE devices the cabling length becomes an issue as signal degrades.

 Drive caddies

 Many manufacturers have devised systems in which a SCSI disk drive or other device was placed in a small "caddy" container (also called a "drive sled"), which carried connections for both power and data.
 The caddy or canister would be placed in a larger enclosure.
 Some of these systems allowed for hot swap (drives could be replaced with the system running), while others allowed "warm swap", in which the SCSI bus was "quiesced" (meaning all drive activity was stopped) but remained powered on with devices ready.

 Digital Equipment Corporation's StorageWorks products were one system of this type.
 DEC briefly allowed third parties to license this system, but reversed the decision after less than a year; as a result, third-party StorageWorks products are quite rare.
 Compaq also made a drive caddy system for the Proliant line of servers.
 Compaq purchased DEC, and Hewlett-Packard later purchased Compaq, and the Proliant and StorageWorks names were reused on other storage products, including later hot-swap systems.

 Some of these caddy systems were OEM manufactured, which means that the same product could appear with numerous brand names and model identifications.